Caritas Internationalis: Structure

 Caritas Internationalis is a global confederation composed of national Caritas organisations from each country.
 As of 2024, the confederation has 162 members working in over 200 countries and territories.
 It is coordinated by a general secretariat located in the Palazzo San Callisto in Rome.
 The members are local faith-based organisation, usually established by the episcopal conferences in each country, fulfilling the social mission of the Catholic Church.
 While all member organisations are fully autonomous, they share the same mission and values.
 Therefore, the Caritas Internationalis secretariat does not wield direct authority over its members, such as the power to appoint or dismiss staff or impose programmes.
 Caritas operates according to the principle of subsidiarity.
 This also explains why the member organisations of Caritas Internationalis are only the national Caritas organisations.
 In most countries, the national Caritas is itself a federation of multiple Caritas organisations at diocesan level, which in turn can be further subdivided into different parish Caritas organisations.

 The confederation is divided into seven regions: Caritas Africa (with a secretariat based in Lomé, Togo), Caritas Asia (Bangkok, Thailand), Caritas Europa (Brussels, Belgium), Caritas Middle East and North Africa (Beirut, Lebanon), Caritas North America (with a decentralised secretriat), Caritas Oceania (with a decentralised secretariat), and Caritas Latin America and Caribbean (San José, Costa Rica).

 Some member organisations of Caritas Internationalis focus solely on domestic social welfare, such as Caritas Moldova or Caritas Singapore, while others, particularly in the Western world, operate internationally, like Cordaid from the Netherlands or Trócaire from Ireland, which specialize in international development and humanitarian aid.
 Caritas Spain, Caritas Poland, and Caritas Luxembourg engage in both domestic and international activities.
 Caritas Australia primarily operates as an international humanitarian and development actor abroad but also supports Indigenous Australians locally, while Caritas Japan focuses mainly on domestic operations while financially assisting relief efforts of other confederation members globally.

 The size of Caritas organisations varies widely from small volunteer-run entities to some of the largest civil society organisations in their respective countries.
-For instance, American Catholic Relief Services (CRS) is one of the largest international humanitarian NGOs globally, reporting a revenue of $923 million USD in 2020.
+For instance, American Catholic Relief Services (CRS) is one of the largest international humanitarian NGOs globally, reporting a revenue of US$923 million in 2020.
 Caritas Germany is the largest welfare organisation and private employer in Germany, with almost 700,000 employees.
 In the Democratic Republic of the Congo, Caritas Congo fills gaps in essential services where the State is absent and provides 41% of all education services.

 Many Caritas organisations engaged in international cooperation and humanitarian relief outside their home countries operate as partnership organisations, practising localisation.
 This approach entails supporting local partners, typically local Caritas organisations, in implementing programs.
 Examples include Caritas Portugal, Development and Peace (Caritas Canada), and Caritas Denmark.
 Others, such as CRS, Caritas Czech Republic, and Caritas Switzerland, establish offices in third countries to directly manage humanitarian and development projects.